wrightsu/activity02-ggplot2-intro/README.md

 Activity 2 - `{ggplot2}` intro
 ================

-It is assumed that you have read Sections 3.1–3.4 and Chapter 4 of R4DS and completed Preparation 3 prior to completing this activity.
+It is assumed that you have read Sections 3.1–3.4 of R4DS and completed Preparation 3 prior to completing this activity.

 In this activity, you will: